-Typhoon Usagi–Japanese for "rabbit"–also forced hundreds of flight cancellations, shut down shipping and train lines, and blew cars off the road.
-The monster storm also the disrupted lives of 9.23 million people, damaged 152,000 hectares of crops, and demolished 15,000 houses.
+Typhoon Usagi – Japanese for ‘rabbit’ – also forced hundreds of flight cancellations, shut down shipping and train lines and blew cars off the road.
+The monster storm also disrupted lives of 9.23 million people, damaged 152,000 hectares of crops of and demolished 15,000 houses.

 On Wednesday, rescuers dug more bodies out of landslides as floodwaters receded in the Philippines, raising the death toll from days of monsoon rains worsened by Usagi.

 For many families, getting flooded out two or three times a year is expected.
 One family the team visited showed their method of coping with the mess.
-"They only own plastic furniture, and their plastic furniture is hung from the ceiling.
-They have hooks and everything for their chairs, their tables–every piece of furniture they have.
-They hang it on the ceiling when they know the rains start coming and they know the floods are coming, so they can protect their furniture, what little they have, from the debris and from the floodwaters."
+“They only own plastic furniture and their plastic furniture is hung from the ceiling.
+They have hooks and everything for their chairs, their tables, every piece of furniture they have, they hang it on the ceiling when they know the rains start coming and they know the floods are coming, so they can protect their furniture, what little they have, from this debris and from the floodwaters.”

-But who can prepare for the extraordinary trouble nine feet of mud brings?
+However, who can prepare for the extraordinary trouble nine feet of mud brings?
 Glenn says a lot of people ask why these families stay in the flood-prone spaces.
-It's not really their choice.
-"They're impoverished.
-They live where they can live.
-So, knowing that they're going to face this every year, we have a disaster relief fund; we have a disaster relief program that we can put into action to help these families."
+It’s not really their choice.
+“They’re impoverished.
+They live where they can live. so, knowing that they’re going to face this every year, we have a disaster relief fund, we have a disaster relief program that we can put into action to help these families.”

 Sometimes emergency shelter happens at the local church which also houses a Child Development Center.
-It's those opportunities that allow the believers an opportunity to live the Gospel.
-"We believe that the Church–when she provides this kind of relief and she does it in the name of Christ and the name of Jesus–[is] doing exactly what the Church is called to do.
-We're empowering the church to be that place of release, relief, shelter, and care to the poor and to the hurting."
+It’s those opportunities that allow the believers an opportunity to live the Gospel.
+“We believe that the Church, when she provides this kind of relief, and she does it in the name of Christ and the name of Jesus, we are doing exactly what the Church is called to do.
+We’re empowering the church to be ‘that’ place of release, relief, shelter and care to the poor and to the hurting.”